wizzchris/AnsibleNotes/README.md

 - key_pub = is the public key added to each of the nodes
 - AnsiblesNotes = are my notes on ansible
+- ELKStackNodes = are my notes on ELK stack
 - vagrantfile = the vagrant file for vagrant up

 ### Ansibles